 Things I love include - popular culture (particularly film and television), funny feminists, snarky humour, vintage homeware and fashion, non-smug parenting advice, and ye olde Christchurch stuff.
+Current kick: Reading books by celebrities to see if they're terrible.

 - Best of 2017 - My faves from last year